 Overview

-The American College of Medical Toxicology (ACMT), in joint providership with AKH Inc (Advancing Knowledge in Healthcare), and partnership with AAENP (the American Academy of Emergency Nurse Practitioners) is pleased to offer a new opportunity to help DEA-licensed healthcare practitioners (with the exception of those in exclusive veterinary practice) satisfy the eight-hour training requirement on the treatment and management of opioid or other substance use disorders mandated by the Medication Access and Training Expansion (MATE) Act.
+The American College of Medical Toxicology (ACMT), in joint providership with AKH Inc (Advancing Knowledge in Healthcare) provides an opportunity to help DEA-licensed healthcare practitioners (with the exception of those in exclusive veterinary practice) satisfy the eight-hour training requirement on the treatment and management of opioid or other substance use disorders mandated by the Medication Access and Training Expansion (MATE) Act.

 Register